 I love quirky, odd things along the side of the road.
 Jackalopes, bigfoot, the world’s largest spoon, aliens….that sort of thing.
-On a recent road trip to Washington we found ourselves checking out the Highway 2 roadside attractions and we were not disappointed.
+On a recent road trip to Washington we found ourselves checking out some of the Washington roadside attractions along Highway 2 and we were not disappointed.

-Before leaving our hotel in Spokane, I Googled “things to see along highway 2” and found several articles, I also found one of my favorite websites, which I had forgotten about: Roadside Attractions.
+Before leaving our hotel in Spokane, I Googled “see along highway 2” and found several articles, I also found one of my favorite websites, which I had forgotten about: Roadside Attractions.
 This is the go-to source for “offbeat tourist attractions.”
 Now when you google “highway 2 Washington attractions,” hopefully you end up here.

 We started at the world’s largest waterfall (no water) just beyond Coulee City.
 We thought it was pretty hilarious that the world’s largest waterfall is waterless, making it a dry fall, but names are everything.
-The massive 400-foot cliffs of Dry Falls are the remnants of what may have been the largest waterfall thay ever existed on the planet.
+The massive 400-foot cliffs of Dry Falls are the remnants of what may have been the largest waterfall that ever existed on the planet.
 It turned out to be a really interesting stop and one of the top Washington State tourist attractions.
 The other Eastern Washington waterfalls we visited actually had water, but this one was quite spectacular even without it.

-Several times, glacial Lake Missoula busted its ice dam and drenched eastern Washington with more water than all the rivers in the world combined.
+Several times, glacial Lake Missoula busted its ice dam and drenched with more water than all the rivers in the world combined.
 Then it poured over this 3.5-mile wide chasm of basalt.
 Imagine it!
 Dry Falls State Park is found along the Ice Age Floods National Geologic Trail, which sounds like it needs to be on a things to do in Eastern Washington trip another time.